mr-ice/maptool-macros/doc/Project.md

 </text>
 ```

-The text name is a file name to create in the output directory, the default is README.txt.
+The text name is used as an output file name, the default is README.txt.
 No parsing or transforming is done on the bit between the tags, it is written to the file verbatim.